vsespb/mt-aws-glacier/README.md

 only when download successfully finished.
 In case program terminated with error or after Ctrl-C, temp files with unfinished downloads removed.

-If `segment-size` specified, and file size in megabytes is larger than `segment-size`, download performed in multiple segments, i.e. using HTTP `Range:` header (each of size `segment-size` MiB, except last, which can be smaller).
+If `segment-size` specified (greater than 0) and particular file size in megabytes is larger than `segment-size`, download for this file performed in multiple segments, i.e. using HTTP `Range:` header (each of size `segment-size` MiB, except last, which can be smaller).
 Segments are downloaded in parallel (and different segments from different files can be downloaded at same time).

+Only values that are power of two supported for `segment-size` now.

 Currenly if download breaks due to network problem, no resumption is performed, download of file or of current segment started from beginning.

-TreeHash is not checked.
-You can check it after download using `check-local-hash` command.
+In case multi-segment downloads, TreeHash reported by Amazon Glacier for each segment is compared with actual TreeHash, calculated for segment at runtime.
+In case of mismatch error is thrown and process stopped.
+Final TreeHash for whole file not checked yet.

+In case full-file downloads, TreeHash reported by Amazon Glacier for whole file is compared with one calculated runtime and with one found in Journal file, in case of mismatch, error is thrown and process stopped.

+Unlike `partsize` option, `segment-size` does not allocate buffers in memory of the size specified, so you can use large `segment-size`.

 ### `upload-file`